Prof. Dr.-Ing. Martin Knöll

-Martin Knöll is Assistant professor and head of the Urban Health Games research group (UHG) in the Department of Architecture at Technische Universität Darmstadt.
+Martin Knöll is Assistant Professor of Urban Health Games (UHG) in the Department of Architecture at Technische Universität Darmstadt.
 He holds a PhD from University of Stuttgart, Germany, on health-oriented urbanism.
 Dr. Knöll leads UHG in building new transdisciplinary collaborations between urban designers and health experts to address global health challenges such as social inclusion, sustainable mobility systems, access for all, physically inactive lifestyles, diabetes and urban stress.
 Previously, Dr. Knöll was visiting scholar at the Lansdown Centre for Electronic Arts at Middlesex University, London, UK, and held a post-doc position in the Department of Architecture at Karlsruhe Institute of Technology, Germany.

 • Urban Design & Health (Walkability, Social Interaction, Environmental Stressors)